sapcc/absent-metrics-operator/doc/absence-alert-rule-definition.md

 ## Labels

 Labels which are specified with the `--keep-labels` flag will be retained from the original alert rule and will be defined on the corresponding _absence alert rule_ as is.

-The `tier` and `service` are a special case, they have some custom behavior which is defined in the [playbook for operators](./playbook.md#tier-and-service-labels).
+The `support_group` and `service` labels are a special case, they have some custom behavior which is defined in the [playbook for operators](./playbook.md#tier-and-service-labels).

 ### Defaults